rukai/PersonalSite/zola/content/reimagining-benchmark-tooling/index.md

 ## Integration Benchmarks???

 What we usually call benchmarking frameworks are really more "microbenchmarking frameworks".
-They're meant for measuring changes in short sections of code.
-Designed around measuring small changes in short sections of code.
+They are designed around measuring small changes in short sections of code.
 Rusty integration level benchmarking frameworks currently don't exist.
 But I'm fixing that because they really should!
 They should be tailored to measuring the far noisier world of applications, services and databases.

-Ok so database specific benchmarking tools certainly exist, projects like [latte](https://github.com/pkolaczk/latte) for example.
+Database specific benchmarking tools certainly exist, projects like [latte](https://github.com/pkolaczk/latte) for example.
 But I believe we need generic frameworks to enable writing benchmarks for lots of different applications.

 ### What needs do integration level benchmarks have?